 - A careful and systematic approach with proper attention to detail

 - Commercial and business awareness

 How much do jobs in chemical engineering pay?

-According to a recent salary survey by the Institution of Chemical Engineers (IChemE), graduate starting salaries usually starts with approximately £28,500.
-The earning potential in the profession is good and median salaries for chemical engineers is approximately around £70,000.
-Work in several industries, for example oil and contracting, will draw salaries higher than this.
+According to a recent salary survey by the Institution of Chemical Engineers (IChemE), graduate starting salaries usually start with approximately £28,500.
+The earning potential in the profession is excellent, and median wages for chemical engineers is roughly around £70,000.
+Work in several industries, for example, oil and contracting, will draw salaries higher than this.

 The salaries vary according to location, sector, size, and the nature of the industry.